CS-433/ml-project-2-odds-oddities/README.md

 # Project 2

-This repository contains the work of Siim Markus Marvet and Jan Kokla for ML Project 2, where we aimed to separate roads from the background in satellite imagery.
+This repository contains the work of Siim Markus Marvet and Jan Kokla for EPFL Machine Learning course (CS-433).
+The project aims to separate roads from the background in satellite imagery.

 ## Getting Started